BetonQuest/BetonQuest/docs/API/Quest/Writing-Implementations.md

 You can also create a quest type that allows both a `Profile` and `null` as arguments using the `Nullable<Quest>` interface.
 The primary difference from the [Profile](#profile) variant is the nullability of the parameter.

-This is commonly used when the type does not require a profile but uses variables that accept a profile for resolution Typically, the `Instruction` is parsed in a method that creates the `Nullable<Type>`, which is then wrapped in the overridden methods with their `Nullable<Type>Adapter`.
+This is commonly used when the type does not require a profile but uses placeholders that accept a profile for resolution Typically, the `Instruction` is parsed in a method that creates the `Nullable<Type>`, which is then wrapped in the overridden methods with their `Nullable<Type>Adapter`.